themejuice/tj/README.md

 [It's a file that contains custom rules to add into the main `Vagrantfile`, without actually having to modify it](https://github.com/ezekg/theme-juice-vm/blob/master/Vagrantfile?ts=2#L96-L98).
 This allows us to easily modify the Vagrant box without causing merge conflicts if you were to update the VM source via `git pull`.
 Every file that `tj` modifies is _meant to be modified_, so at any time you may update your installation of Graft with a simple `git pull` without getting merge conflicts out the wazoo.

 ### What is a `Juicefile`?
-A YAML configuration file called `Juicefile` can be used to store commonly-used build scripts, similar to [npm scripts](https://docs.npmjs.com/misc/scripts).
+A YAML configuration file called a `Juicefile` can be used to store commonly-used build scripts, similar to [npm scripts](https://docs.npmjs.com/misc/scripts).
 Each command can be mapped to any build script you like, allowing you to define a set of commands that can be used across all of your projects.
 If you plan to deploy using `tj`, this file will also house your [deployment configuration](http://themejuice.it/deploy).

 For reference, below is an example config: (see the config for our starter template, [Sprout](https://github.com/ezekg/theme-juice-starter))